70 N First Street Campbell, 95008

 Application Process: Required documents for application:

 Applicants must also submit proof of successful completion of either the Criticall Dispatcher test with a passing score or the P.O.S.T.
 Entry-level Dispatcher Test with a T-score of 50 or above.
-The P.O.S.T Entry-level Dispatcher Test will be held at the South Bay Regional Public Safety Training Coyote on 8/27/19, 9/30/19, 10/25/19, and 11/26/19.
-The Criticall Dispatcher tests will be held at the South Bay Regional Public Safety Training Coyote on 9/5/19 and 10/2/19.
+The P.O.S.T Entry-level Dispatcher Test and the Criticall Dispatcher will be held at the South Bay Regional Public Safety Training Coyote and you will need to call to check dates, and make an apppointment.
 Please make arrangements to sign up for one of these tests in advance.

 Lateral applicants that are currently employed as a Public Safety Dispatcher (non-probationary) do not need to submit proof of test scores, however a California POST Dispatcher Academy Certificate is required.

 A typing certificate certifying a minimum of 40 wpm dated within one year of the application date must be submitted along with the City application.
-Online typing certificates will not be accepted.
-If you do not have a typing certificate, please schedule an appointment at a vocational school, or a staffing agency.
+Online typing certificates will be accepted.
+If you do not have a typing certificate and would like to take the test in person, please schedule an appointment at a vocational school, or a staffing agency.
 Express Employment in San Jose offers typing certification tests.
 To schedule, please call (408)378-2700.

 Applicants are encouraged to apply as soon as possible.
 This recruitment may close once a sufficient number of qualifying applications have been received.
 A completed employment application, supplemental questionnaire, and typing certificate must be received by the Human Resources Division.
 City employment applications may obtained by visiting the City’s website at https://www.ci.campbell.ca.us or www.calopps.org.
 Supporting documents can also be emailed to email@example.com or delivered to Campbell City Hall, HR Division, 70 N First Street Campbell, CA 95008 or faxed to 408-374-6889.
 Postmarks, emails and faxes of the application will not be accepted.
 Please do not substitute “see résumé” on the employment history section of the application.
 PLEASE NOTE: Your application will be rejected if any of the required documents are not included in your application packet.